-Industry is encouraged to provide input into the development of Technical Guideline Documents.
+Industry is encouraged to provide input into the development of Technical Guideline Documents and other instructional documents.

-2. Code of Practice Requirements
+Section 2: Code of Practice Requirements

 This Code is structured on a number of activities that industry undertakes along the supply chain commencing with On-Farm Activities.
 There is no intention to prioritise each activity, as all are considered essential to managing grain within the Australian grain industry.